MariaMurarescu/Project2/README.md

 ![](/main/images/build%26deploy.png)

 ![](/main/images/deployment%20job.png)

-From now every change made to your code will trigger the CI/CD pipeline and update your webapp.
+From now, every change made to your code will trigger the CI/CD pipeline and update your webapp.

 Final step
 From Azure CLI do Git pull and push that everything will be update